Getting a signature and doing the job are only your first steps. Billing is the final and most crucial stage in your electrical business.

 - Name of the electrician on the job.

-What’s more, you should include your customer contact information as well to ensure that your invoice is delivered to the right person.
+What’s more, you should include your customer contact information as well to ensure that your invoice is delivered to the right area and person.

 Material and labor costs